JuozasJ/python-web-scraper/README.md

 # python-web-scraper
-One of my first programs/n
+One of my first programs.
-API link is hidden
+API link is hidden.
-Added output CSV file example
+Added output CSV file example.